Jacob Jensen founded the Denmark-based One.com back in 2002.

 Here’s a deep dive into our favorite One.com features:

-1. Load Time Slightly Above Average
+1. Load Time Above-Average

 Basically, they analyzed website speed across millions of sites and correlated the results to the visitor behavior.
 For example, they found that “53% of mobile site visits leave a page that takes longer than three seconds to load.”

-Makes sense when you think about it, right?
+It makes sense when you think about it, right?
 Three seconds is almost an eternity when you’re browsing on your phone.

 But here’s the most depressing part: